JamesWoolfenden/terraform-aws-codebuild/README.md

 As always a full example is included for reference.

+## Testing

+Every version of this module is built in Terraform using the the example **examplea** using Github Actions.
+It 100% has worked.
+See the successes and failures here: <https://github.com/JamesWoolfenden/terraform-aws-codebuild/actions>

 ## Detailed Notes

 These templates implement the module terraform-aws-codebuild.
 It includes a number of defaulted behaviours.